star-kind/dormitory/README.md

-# dormitory sys profile
+# Dormitory Introduce Profile
 A simple system of college dormitory manager

-this system had three module:houseparent,student,visitor.
+This system had three module:houseparent,student,visitor.

-in system the houseparent can self reg,when houseparent logged in it,she can add/delete/modify/look over all the students/visitors.
+In system the houseparent can self reg,when houseparent logged in it,she can add/delete/modify/survey over all the students/visitors.

 # technology structure